Hymn to St. Rufinus

 He is unknown to the older martyrologists, so Peter Damian is a primary source.
 The hymn is rich in details on the end of the martyr: despite the hail of blows, he continues his testimony; he is beaten until he is left for dead; later, seeing that he is still alive, he is thrown into a fiery furnace, where however the angel sent by the Lord puts out the flames; finally, thrown into the river with a badger hanging around his neck, he drowns.
 This last detail is at odds with other passions which state that the martyr was beheaded.

-In a sermon Peter Damian report some miracles performed by him, during the transport of his burial urn, which occurred during the episcopate of Hugh (1028 to 1052).
-Sermon XXXVI narrates that a dispute arose between the people and the bishop because of a stone sarcophagus that once had kept the relics of the martyr.
-The bishop wanted to bury him in the city inside the cathedral church of Santa Maria itself, but, following the people’s pressing requests, he had him placed in the small basicilica.
-Here, Peter Damian says, the miracles occurred, because the will of the people was in agreement with the will of God.
-So while sixty men, who wanted to ensure that the bishop’s will was respected, were unable to move the urn, seven men of the people succeeded in carrying the heavy stone sarcophagus into the small basilica, with such speed that it seemed as if they had carried a bundle of straw rather than a heavy stone.
-The bishop himself, impressed by the miraculous events, had a large basilica built on the site of that small church, which later became the cathedral of Assisi (at least since 1035).
-The sermon (not in verse and so not reproduced here) given by Damian provides us with the most important news regarding the memory of the martyr; until these events it was celebrated on an unknown day, in which the dedication of the parva basilica was remembered, but, on the day in which the sarcophagus was brought back to the city and the body of the martyr returned to rest in his original tomb, his authentic passion was discovered with the date of the martyrdom: 11 August 78.
+In a sermon Peter Damian reported a miracle performed by him during the transport of his burial urn, which occurred during the episcopate of Ugone (1028 to 1052).
+A dispute arose between the people and the bishop because the bishop wanted to bury him in the city inside the cathedral church of Santa Maria.
+The people wanted the sarcophagus placed in a small basilica near other of the saint’s relics outside the city.
+Here, Peter Damian says, the will of the people was in agreement with the will of God.
+While sixty of the Bishop’s men were unable to move the urn, seven men of the people succeeded.
+The bishop, impressed by the miraculous events, had a large basilica built on the site of that small church, which later became the cathedral of Assisi.

 1.